LeoHsiao1/pyexiv2/docs/Tutorial.md

     {'Xmp.dc.format': 'image/jpeg', 'Xmp.dc.rights': 'lang="x-default" TEST', 'Xmp.dc.subject': 'TEST', ...}
     >>> img.close()
     ```
-- pyexiv2 supports Unicode characters that contained in image path or metadata.
-Most functions have a default parameter: `encoding='utf-8'`.
-  If you encounter an error because the image path or metadata contains non-ASCII characters, try changing the encoding.
-For example:
-    ```python
-    img = Image(path, encoding='utf-8')
-    img = Image(path, encoding='GBK')
-    img = Image(path, encoding='ISO-8859-1')
-    ```
-  Another example: Windows computers in China usually encoded file paths by GBK, so they cannot be decoded by utf-8.
 - It is safe to use `Image.read_*()`.
 These methods never affect image files (md5 unchanged).
 - When reading XMP metadata, the whitespace characters `\v` and `\f` are replaced with the space ` `.
 - The speed of reading metadata is inversely proportional to the amount of metadata, regardless of the size of the image.